 - The February temperature outlook has a familiar ring to it with a tilt for above normal temperatures, not only in Minnesota, but for the surrounding states as well.
 Normal February high temperatures range from the low teens in the north to near 20 in the south early in the month, climbing to the mid-20s to low 30s by month's end.
 Normal February low temperatures range from near minus 10 degrees in the far north to the single digits above zero in southern Minnesota early in the month; ascending to the low single digits in the north, mid-teens in the south by the end of February.

 [see: Climate Prediction Center 30-day Outlook | Temperature Normals]

-- The 90-day temperature outlook for December through February has a tendency for below normal temperatures across the northwest, with equal chances of above, below and normal temperatures.
-The 90-day precipitation outlook for December through February indicates a tendency for above normal precipitation across the north and the southeast, with the rest of the state having equal chances for above, below and normal precipitation.
+- The 90-day temperature outlook for February through April has a tendency for above normal temperatures across the entire state.
+The 90-day precipitation outlook for December through February indicates equal chances for above, below and normal precipitation.

 [see: Climate Prediction Center 90-day Outlook]

 - The National Weather Service produces long-range probabilistic river stage and discharge outlooks for the Red River, Minnesota River, and Mississippi River basins.
 These products address both high flow and low flow probabilities.